My Life! My Choice?

 Waledkhani’s contribution to the exhibition portrays the freedom fighters and activists fighting for the independence and rights of the Kurdish people.
 She depicts a world where freedom of expression, human rights and peace cannot be taken for granted.
 Her practice of embroidering with her own hair adds a physical and bodily dimension to the political theme.

-The new works by Hanne Lydia Opøien Figenschou and Gelawesh Waledkhani have been commissioned by the National Museum especially for this exhibition.
-The artists engage in dialogue with Lie’s novel and Werenskiold’s drawings, using material that draws on their personal lives and the times in which we live.
+Hanne Lydia Opøien Figenschou and Gelawesh Waledkhani have been invited to make works that goes in dialog with Lies novel and Werenskiolds drawings, using material that draws on their personal lives.

 The exhibition is part of the Drawing Triennial 2023, “All that Lies Between”.
 Organised by Tegnerforbundet – The Norwegian Drawing Center, this edition of the triennial takes the relationship between text and image as its dominant theme.